Why Do I Eat So Fast? Breaking the Habit

 Start Slowly

 Breaking habits takes time, and eating slowly is no exception.
 Begin by aiming to eat just 5-10% slower than your usual pace.
+Eating too fast can lead to consuming more food and too many calories, which disrupts hunger signals and can contribute to obesity and other health issues.
 This gradual approach allows you to adjust without feeling overwhelmed, making it easier to sustain in the long term.

 Use a Timer